FranciscoThiesen/franciscothiesen.github.io/_posts/2025-12-20-Mirror-Hash.md

 This pattern is based on [boost::hash_combine](https://www.boost.org/doc/libs/1_86_0/libs/container_hash/doc/html/hash.html#combine).

-For *every single type* you want to use in an ~~unordered_map~~ _insert your favorite hash table here_.
+For *every single type* you want to use in an `unordered_map` (or any hash table).
 And when your struct changes?
 Update the hash function.
 Forget a member?
 Silent bugs.
 Add a pointer to a vector?
 Now you need to think about whether to hash the pointer or the contents.

-**What if I told you C++26 can help us do this automatically?**
+**What if I told you C++26 can do this automatically?**

-*"To a man with a hammer, every problem looks like a nail."*

-I first heard of this concept from Charlie Munger's excellent talk [The Psychology of Human Misjudgment](https://www.youtube.com/watch?v=AKxE4RlCgjY), one of my favorite talks ever.
-It's also known as [Law of the instrument](https://en.wikipedia.org/wiki/Law_of_the_instrument).

-Automatic hashing is actually one of the motivating examples in [P2996 itself](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2025/p2996r13.html), listed as "member-wise hash_append."
-The proposal authors clearly saw this use case coming.
-Other applications include [mirror_bridge](https://chico.dev/Mirror-Bridge) for automatic binding generation and [simdjson](https://github.com/simdjson/simdjson) for [reflection-based JSON parsing and serialization](https://github.com/simdjson/simdjson/blob/master/doc/basics.md#c26-static-reflection).
-This hammer is pretty versatile (:

 ## Enter C++26 Reflection